• favoritesAdd to favorites

 When the level of LDL rises, they become the basis of plaques in the vessels, provoke the appearance of blood clots.

-doctor and patients The optimal balance of "good" and "bad" lipids ensures the health of the body.
+The optimal balance of "good" and "bad" lipids ensures the health of the body.

 If the level of HDL decreases, there is a risk of developing such pathologies.